-The Global Risk Forum GRF Davos is delighted with the support of Mrs. Irina Bokova, Director General, United Nations Educational, Scientific and Cultural Organization (UNESCO) and Ms. Margareta Wahlström, Special Representative of the Secretary-General (SRSG) for Disaster Risk Reduction.
-They both strongly represent the aims and goals of the International Disaster and Risk Conference IDRC and reflect the values of sustainable development and integrative risk management.
+The Global Risk Forum GRF Davos is delighted with the support of Mrs. Irina Bokova, Director General, United Nations Educational, Scientific and Cultural Organization (UNESCO), Mr. Henrik Slotte, Chief Post Conflict and Disaster Management Branch of the United Nations Environment Programme (UNEP), and Mrs. Sally Fegan-Wyles of Ireland, UN Assistant Secretary-General, Acting Head and Executive Director of UNITAR.
+They all strongly represent the aims and goals of the International Disaster and Risk Conference IDRC and reflect the values of sustainable development and integrative risk management.

-Mrs. Irina Bokova, Director General, United Nations Educational, Scientific and Cultural Organization (UNESCO)
+Irina Bokova, Director-General of the United Nations Educational, Scientific and Cultural Organisation (UNESCO)